lodl/JLMO-Live-Monitor/README.md

 If you encounter issues, please report them here and not in Stakepool Group.

-If you liked the script, please consider a tADA donation to:
+If you find this script useful, please consider a tADA donation to:

 addr1sjun9xzgnlw6tzqnw678m2zv368gwtt22d2k469kmevkjwuwzdszhq298ww7gww9ukxur574dm5efvp2c6eyn6r42drtmk2sjyhm802yrxznur